-Breast augmentation or mammoplasty, is a surgical procedure that inserts implants into the breasts to restore volume and increase their size, as well as proportionally enhance the appearance of the chest.
 This procedure is suitable for women in their mid-twenties and older who have underdeveloped, or unbalanced breasts that they wish to improve and correct.
-Breast augmentation is also a procedure popular among women looking to achieve a larger or desired look to their breasts & is a common procedure.
+Breast enhancement is also a procedure popular among women looking to achieve a larger or desired look to their breasts and is a common procedure.

 The Breast Augmentation Consultation Process

 Before the breast augmentation surgery, a patient consultation will be completed to discuss the procedure.
 This will involve an evaluation by Dr Scamp to decide the right shape and size of the breasts for the patient, as well as the incision method and implants that will be used.
 There are some accompanying risks involved with undergoing breast enlargement and this will be discussed thoroughly with the patient during the consultation and before surgery.

 There are two shapes of breast implants that can be chosen; round and anatomical teardrop shaped implants.
 The implant that is selected for the patient will depend on the desired size of the breasts and the patient’s body shape, as well as what will produce the best and most natural result.

 To insert the implant into your breast during surgery, small incisions will be made into the skin.
 The incisions are made where there are natural creases on the skin.
 This is to minimise visible scarring as a result of breast enhancement.
 During the consultation, the patient and Dr Scamp will choose the best incision site for implant insertion.
 This will be discussed thoroughly at the consultation and the decision will be made depending on the natural shape and size of the breasts, as well as the elasticity of the skin.